iotaledger/iota-core/documentation/APIs/core-models.md

 </table>

 #### Transaction Validation Rules
-Transaction validation rules follow [TIP 20 Transaction Payload with TIP-18 Output Types](https://github.com/iotaledger/tips/blob/ae7fbd336e506f907080aa6b16d6ffb0d7a5553c/tips/TIP-0020/tip-0020.md) with additional rules for new fields:
+Transaction validation rules follow [TIP 45 Transaction Payload with IOTA 2.0 Output Types](https://github.com/iotaledger/tips-draft/blob/tip45/tips/TIP-0045/tip-0045.md#syntactic-validation)

-* 0 < `Context Inputs Count` < 128
-* No duplicate element of `Context Inputs` is allowed.
-* 0 < `Allotments Count` < 128
-* No duplicate element of `Allotments` is allowed.

 ## Context Inputs

 Context Inputs are inputs that indicate the different functions related to account, commitment and more.
 There could be more types of context inputs introduced in the future via protocol upgrade.

->> TODO: double check: currently in iota.go, len(unlocks) == len(inputs), context inputs are not included.
-Each input must be accompanied by a corresponding Unlock at the same index in the `Unlocks` part of the Transaction Payload.
+Refer to [TIP 45 Transaction Payload with IOTA 2.0 Output Types - Inputs](https://github.com/iotaledger/tips-draft/blob/tip45/tips/TIP-0045/tip-0045.md#inputs) for more details.

 The following table lists all currently specified Context Input.